NimboCloud/GlobalAzureBootcamp/README.md

 # GlobalAzureBootcamp
 Attending the Global Azure Bootcamp 2016?
 This repository contains the materials needed for the labs!

--  Contains 3 JSON modules : A, B and C.
+-  Contains 4 JSON modules : A, B, C and D.
 -                              Module A: Builds foundation resources
 -                              Module B: Builds load balancer
 -                              Module C: Builds VM